AVK1206/GRPC_CHAT/README.md

 The gRPC client can be configured through command-line options in the client.py script.
 The available options are:

---host: The host address for the gRPC server (default: "localhost").
+- '--host': The host address for the gRPC server (default: "localhost").
---port: The port number for the gRPC server (default: 50052).
+- '--port': The port number for the gRPC server (default: 50052).
---user: The user login for the chat client (required).
+- '--user': The user login for the chat client (required).

 Adjust these values as needed to customize the client configuration.